ezralazuardy/adcs-runtime/README.md

 This repository contains python script to simulate the several ADCS components runtime such as Drone processes and Commander Server process.

-ADCS Backend repository is accesible at https://adcs.ezralazuardy.com.
+ADCS Manager & Backend Server repository is accesible at https://adcs.ezralazuardy.com.

 ### ✅ Prerequisites